jackrobertscott/authpack-client-190806/documents/api/collections.md

 ## Overview

-The `collection` model is links a group of accounts together.
+The `collection` model is used to group multiple accounts together.

 - [Setup](#Model)
 - [Collection model](#Model)